“”

 Read More on LegiScan

-The content and implications of the bill are yet to be discussed in detail, as it is still in the early stages of the legislative process.
+The bill is identified as a partisan proposal, with a Democratic sponsor.
+As of now, it is still in the early stages of the legislative process.

 Read More on LegiScan